sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 <a href="" id="elamdriverloaded"></a>**ELAMDriverLoaded**
 Early launch anti-malware (ELAM) provides protection for the computers in your network when they start up and before third-party drivers initialize.

+In the current release, this attribute only monitors/reports if a Microsoft 1st party ELAM  (Windows Defender) was loaded during initial boot.

+If a device is expected to use a 3rd party antivirus program, ignore the reported state.

-If ELAMDriverLoaded = 1 (True), then allow access.
+If a device is expected to use Windows Defender and ELAMDriverLoaded = 1 (True), then allow access.

-If ELAMDriverLoaded = 0 (False), then take one of the following actions that align with your enterprise policies, also accounting for whether it is a desktop or mobile device:
+If a device is expected to use Windows Defender and ELAMDriverLoaded = 0 (False), then take one of the following actions that align with your enterprise policies, also accounting for whether it is a desktop or mobile device:

 -   Disallow all access
 -   Disallow access to HBI assets